 - brussels sprouts

-Foods that help reduce inflammation by promoting a healthy gut include:
+Foods that may help reduce inflammation by promoting a healthier gut include:

 - extra virgin olive oil

-There’s nothing better than curling up with a comforting meal and getting warm from the inside out.
-Try one of my favourite winter-warming anti-inflammatory meals tonight!
+There’s nothing better than curling up with a comforting meal and getting warm from the inside out – and it’ even better when you know you’re eating nourishing ingredients known to assist your digestion and help control your inflammation levels.
+Try one of my healthy anti-inflammatory meals tonight!

 Cheese-filled roast broccoli smothered in a tasty anti-inflammatory drizzle?
 Yes Please!

 If you haven’t tried roasted broccoli like this, then you’re missing out on something special.
 We reckon this little combo is one of the best healthy vegetarian winter dinners out there – give it a go tonight and tell us what you think!

 Anti-Inflammatory Coconut Fish Curry

 This speedy one pot curry is bursting with all of those delicious curry spices that we love, including our favourite anti-inflammatory turmeric and fennel!
 Dished up and on the table in 30 minutes, this winter-warmer is the perfect midweek dinner!

 Here’s a tasty stew to help you stay healthy and happy this winter.

 Our salmon & dill quiche recipe is filled with natural inflammatory ingredients.